 About Grief & Loss-Related Trauma

 Everybody experiences grief and loss differently.
-If you’ve lost a loved one, the way you experience the loss will be influenced by the closeness of the relationship, the nature and type of relationship, the closeness of the relationship, and the nature of the loss.
-When the loss involves a situation such as job loss or divorce, your reaction is affected by how significant the situation was to you, if it provided you with a sense of purpose, and whether you feel the loss will lower others opinions of you.
-Your unique struggles with grief and loss can also be the product of other factors, including your coping methods, life experiences, personality style, culture, religion, and often, social rules that dictate accepted manners of grieving.
+If you’ve lost a loved one, the way you experience the loss may be influenced by the closeness of the relationship, the nature and type of the relationship, and the nature of the loss.
+When the loss involves a challenging life situation, such as a job loss or divorce, your reaction may be affected by how significant the situation was to you, if it provided you with a sense of purpose, and how you feel that the loss may influence others’ opinions of you.
+Your unique struggles with grief and loss can also be the product of other factors, including your coping methods, life experiences, personality, culture, and religious beliefs, and the social rules that dictate accepted manners of grieving.

 Learn About Grief & Grieving After Loss

-Grief differs from person to person and situation to situation; there is no “normal” definition for grief.
+Grief differs from person to person and situation to situation.
+There is no one-size-fits-all definition of grief.
 However, there are some common experiences and challenges people may face when they are going through the grieving process.
-People who are struggling with grief may feel sad, cry, feel extremely tired, have difficulty sleeping, lose their appetite, have difficulty concentrating, paying attention, making decisions, or remembering things.
-They may withdraw from friends and loved ones, preferring to be alone.
-Others may stay home for long periods of time or may compel to stay out of the house all of the time.
-Still, others may experience symptoms of depression.
+People who are struggling with grief may feel sad or cry, feel extremely tired, have difficulty sleeping, and lose their appetite.
+They may also have difficulty concentrating, paying attention, making decisions, and remembering things.
+Some people may withdraw from friends and loved ones, preferring to be alone.
+Others may stay home for long periods of time or feel the need to get out of the house constantly.